fangohr/finmag/README.md

 After you pulled/built the `finmag/finmag:latest` image, you can test it with

-    docker run -ti -w="/finmag" --rm $(IMAGE) bash -c "py.test"
+    docker run -ti -w="/finmag" --rm finmag/finmag:latest bash -c "py.test"

 or by running `make test` in `install/docker/latest` directory.

 ### Running the container

-To run your Finmag code inside Docker, please navigate to the directory where your `.py` file is (`cd path/to/your/file`) and run
+To run your Finmag code inside Docker, please navigate to the directory where your `my-finmag-script.py` file is (`cd path/to/your/file`) and run

     docker run -ti -v $(pwd):/io --rm finmag/finmag:latest bash -c "python my-finmag-script.py"